-Geography is a field of study that ranges across the natural sciences, social sciences, and humanities.
-Subfields address aspects of both human and natural worlds.
-With geography, you can pursue questions about culture, politics, society, economics and the environment.
-Geography is also a technical field.
-Studying geography is a foundation for doing practical and applied work in mapping and cartography and Geographic Information Systems, as well as in a variety of field-oriented careers and vocations.
+Geographers study the world from a spatial perspective, emphasizing the importance of space, place, landscape and environment to relations and processes both within and between human and natural worlds.
+As an academic field, geography ranges across the natural sciences, social sciences, and humanities.
+With geography, you can pursue questions about culture, politics, society, economics and the physical environment.
+Geography is also an applied discipline.
+Studying geography is a foundation for doing practical work in mapping, cartography and Geographic Information Systems.
+Geography can also be preparation for other field-oriented careers and vocations, including urban and regional planning and natural resource management.
 Above all, studying geography provides a basis for life-long learning and a rich life, not just economically and academically, but culturally and socially.

 Geography @ WOU

-At Western Oregon, you can choose to major or minor in geography, or to make geography your concentration as a Social Science major.
-Geography coursework is also integrated into other programs on campus, including: Teacher Education, Environmental Studies, International Studies, Film Studies, and GIS.
+At Western Oregon, you can choose to major or minor in geography.
+The geography department also offers a minor in planning.
+You can opt to make geography your concentration within the Social Science and Social Science Teacher Education majors.
+In addition, geography coursework is integrated into other programs on campus, including: Environmental Studies, International Studies, Film Studies, GIS, and the different levels of teacher preparation offered in the College of Education.

 Looking for a course?
 See our updated Class Schedule.